chaos-mesh/website/blog/2021-08-26-securing-online-gaming-combine-chaos-engineering-with-devops-practices.md

 ![Chaos engineering with DevOps ensures efficient fault injection](/img/blog/chaos-engineering-with-devops.png)

-<p className="caption-center">Chaos engineering with DevOps ensures efficient fault injection</p>
+<p className="caption">Chaos engineering with DevOps ensures efficient fault injection</p>

 Thanks to full-featured chaos engineering tools and streamlined DevOps processes, we estimate that the efficiency of fault injection and chaos-based optimization at IEG has been improved at least by 10 times in the last six months.
 If you were unsure about implementing chaos engineering in your business, I hope our experience can be of some help.